-Prerequisite: Completion of Pre-Calculus with a Bor higher.
+Prerequisite: Completion of Pre-Calculus with a B- or higher.
 It is highly recommended that students have their own graphing calculator (TI83 Plus, TI84, or TI84 Plus).
 Since many colleges require their students to have & use graphing calculators our math program does a great deal of instruction on graphing usage.
 This course is designed for the students interested in becoming more competitive at the college level while practicing college level study habits.
 Students in this fast paced math course will learn about the major concepts & tools for collecting, analyzing, & drawing conclusions from data; develop analytical & critical thinking skills as they learn to describe data patterns & departures from patterns, plan & conduct studies, use probability & simulation to explore random phenomena, estimate population parameters, test hypotheses, & make statistical inferences.
-Students who enroll in M600 must complete a summer project by the due date assigned by the teacher & are expected to take the corresponding AP Exam in May at a cost of \$95 (subject to change), due by September 1st.
+Students who enroll in M600 must complete a summer project by the due date assigned by the teacher & are expected to take the corresponding AP Exam in May at a cost of \$95 (subject to change).
+Students are not permitted to drop the course once the contract has been turned in.
+Students who do not turn in a contract by the contract due date may be dropped from the course.